What is the cost of liposuction? Click here to find a local breast enhancement surgeon

 Pectoral Implant Surgery Cost

-According to 2008 statistics from the American Society of Plastic Surgeons, the national average for plastic surgeon fees for pectoral implant surgery was $3,591.
-If the cost of the procedure is outside your price range, ask the facility about payment plans and medical finance options.
+According to the American Society of Plastic Surgeons, the national average plastic surgeon’s fee for pectoral implant surgery is around $3,800.surgery.

 If pectoral implant surgery is done to correct a congenital malformation, insurance may cover the cost of the procedure.
 Insurance will not cover the cost of the surgery if it is done solely for cosmetic purposes.
+If the cost of the procedure is outside your price range, ask the facility about payment plans and medical finance options.

-Choose a Board-certified Plastic Surgeon
+Choose a Board-Certified Plastic Surgeon

 Choosing the correct plastic surgeon can play a major role in your satisfaction with the results of your pectoral implant surgery.
 Plastic surgeons should be certified by the American Board of Plastic Surgery.
 Such board certification ensures that a surgeon has extensive training and is up-to-date on new technology and techniques.
+Start your search for a local surgeon now.

 Suggested Reading: